beast-dev/doc/tutorials/markov_modulated/markov_modulated.md

 S. Guindon, A. G. Rodrigo, K. A. Dyer, and J. P. Huelsenbeck (2004) Modeling the site-specific variation of selection patterns along lineages.
 Proceedings of the National Academy of Sciences of the United States of America 101:12957–12962.

 C. Tuffley and M. Steel (1998) Modeling the covarion hypothesis of nucleotide substitution.
 Mathematical Biosciences 147:63–91.

+M. A. Suchard, P. Lemey, G. Baele, D. L. Ayres, A. J. Drummond, and A. Rambaut (2018) Bayesian phylogenetic and phylodynamic data integration using BEAST 1.10.
+Virus Evol.
+4:vey016.

+D. L. Ayres, M. P. Cummings, G. Baele, A. E. Darling, P. O. Lewis, D. L. Swofford, J. P. Huelsenbeck, P. Lemey, A. Rambaut, and M. A. Suchard (2019) BEAGLE 3: Improved performance, scaling, and usability for a high-performance computing library for statistical phylogenetics.
+Syst.
+Biol. (in press).

 {% include links.html %}